 Southern Circuit works with our Screening Partners to develop independent film audiences throughout the South.
 Our Screening Partner venues come in many shapes and sizes, including schools and universities, performing arts centers, places of worship, and museums.
 Southern Circuit isn’t just for film aficionados – audiences are comprised of high school and college students, community members of all ages, families, social clubs—everyone!
 These are more than a screening; we connect audiences face-to-face with some of today’s most sought-after filmmakers for an in-depth look at the art of filmmaking and a host of relevant topics.
 Films explore the issues—and people—that affect our world, sparking important conversations at the local level.

-- Southern Circuit is composed of three separate Circuits, each with six filmmakers (for a total of 18 filmmakers) who travel (by air & auto) to an estimated eight communities each throughout the Southeastern United States.
-The Circuit tours take place during the months of September, October, November, February, March, or April.
+We screen feature-length animation, documentary, experimental and narrative films.
+Southern Circuit is composed of three separate Circuits, each with six filmmakers (for 18 filmmakers total) who travel (by air and auto) to an estimated six-eight communities each throughout the South (Alabama, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, and Tennessee).
+The Circuit tours take place the months of September, October, November, February, March, and April.
 Filmmakers will tour an estimated 10-12 days.

-- A $400 artist honorarium for each screening on the tour.
-Total screening fees may total as much as $3,200.
+- A $400 screening honorarium for each screening on the tour.
+Total screening honoraria may total as much as $3,200.

-- Paid travel expenses (domestic airfare, car rental, gas expenses, airline baggage fees) for the tour.
+- Paid travel expenses (prepaid airfare; reimbursement for car rental, gas expenses, and airline baggage fees) for the tour.

 - Logistics and travel support from the South Arts staff.

-- Marketing support from South Arts and the screening partners for each screening.
+- Marketing support from South Arts and Screening Partners for each screening.

 In return, selected filmmakers agree to: